Tip

 {{ time.start_TS | TS2dateFormat('YYYY') }}

-Untie the World is a poetic essay that connects various objects made of plant fibres: from the Muisca raft that evokes the legend of El Dorado, to Amazonian flutes made of palm that can only be seen by men, to the sheet of paper used for museum records.
-Columbian writer Eliana Hernandez Pachon explores how these objects, from the Humboldt Forum collections, sustain different worlds.
-Through a text of changing voices and shifting forms, she shows how plants can reveal and conceal.
-She follows their clues, imagining connections between disparate worlds, lyrically mapping cycles of relation, all the while asking: what does it mean to preserve, to circulate, to let go?
+Suspended Waters is a poetic essay that connects four objects made of plant fibres: a death raft woven from reeds that has come ashore in the wrong place, a gold Muisca raft that evokes the legend of El Dorado, Amazonian flutes made of palm that can only be seen by men and a sheet of paper used for museum records.
+Columbian writer Eliana Hernández-Pachón explores how these objects, from the Humboldt Forum collections, sustain different worlds.
+Through a text pulsing with the life of more-than-human beings, with multiple voices solo and choral, Hernández-Pachón evokes worlds of ritual, sanctity, abundance.
+Worlds disrupted by outsiders versed in extraction, accumulation, scarcity.
+She shows how plants can hold time, memory, ceremony, how they can reveal and conceal, how they can heal.
+She follows their clues, drawing connections between disparate waters, flowing lyrically through cycles of interrelation, all the while asking: what does it mean to possess, to preserve, to let go?

 Participants